AhoyISki/duat/README.md

 you can see the changes in *almost* real time.

-Note that this is an alpha project, so there may be some quirks and bugs, but feel free to ask questions or raise an issue, that would be very welcome 🥰.
+Note that this is an alpha project, so there may be some quirks and bugs.
+So if you have a problem, or something seems confusing, feel free to ask questions or raise an issue, that would be very welcome 🥰.

 ### Getting started